przemosk/entity_history/README.md

 ## Usage

-After successful database migration, the next step is to include into model prepared concern which allow track changes on specific entity as below
+After successful database migration, the next step is to use in your model method `log_entity_history` as below:

 ```
 class Book
-  include EntityEvents

-  # or you can use mehthod

   log_entity_history

 end
 ```

+## Configuration

+TODO

 ## Development